enzymejs/enzyme/docs/guides/mocha.md

-# Using Enzyme with Mocha
+# Using enzyme with Mocha

-Enzyme was originally designed to work with Mocha, so getting it up and running with Mocha should be no problem at all.
+enzyme was originally designed to work with Mocha, so getting it up and running with Mocha should be no problem at all.
 Simply install it and start using it:

 ```bash